Debt and getting a mortgage

 Aside from having outstanding debt, there are other things that can impact getting a mortgage.
 This can include:

-· Lack of credit history – Having no credit history can make getting a mortgage harder as lenders aren’t able to see how reliable you are.
+· Lack of credit history – Having no credit history can make getting a mortgage harder as lenders aren’t able to see how reliable you are at repaying your debts.

-· Mistakes on the application – There’s always the possibility of administration errors.
-So, if there’s a mistake on your application or credit file then this might result in your loan being rejected.
+· Mistakes on the application – There’s always the possibility of administration errors, and if there’s a mistake on your application or credit file then this might result in your loan being rejected.
 Before submitting your mortgage application, it’s important to check that all the information provided is up-to-date and correct.

 · Your employment status – Not having regular payslips, because you’re unemployed or self-employed, can make it difficult to prove that you can afford to keep up with mortgage repayments.